As medical and insurance costs skyrocket, medical tourism is booming.

 This means that my insurance costs have increased by a staggering 171% in the last few years (from US$98 to US$266 per month).

-According to the Huffington Post, I can expect an increase of 29% to 116% in 2014.
+According to Huffington Post, I can expect an increase of 29% to 116% almost every year.
 This same article notes that the costs of Obamacare will fall on those of us who are generally healthy.
 We pay for and never use insurance, and thus provide a safety net for the rest of the country.

 My second home is Panama City, one of the best destinations for medical tourism.
 There, top-tier medical facilities are available, and doctors can be U.S.-trained.
 My medical insurance cost from the most reputable worldwide provider is US$135 per month – about half of what I send to Blue Shield each month.